SickChill/windows-sickchill/README.md

 Features
 --------
-Here are some of the features of SickChillInstaller:
+Here are some of the features of windows-sickchill:
 - Downloads SickChill dependencies (Git, Python)
 - Installs everything (SickChill and dependencies) in a self-contained directory
 - Installs SickChill as a Windows service (handled by NSSM)